 4500 London Road | Architect: Unknown | Built: 1872 | Lost: ca. 1915

-When the George and Mary Sargent built this house on London Road in 1872, the neighborhood was considered part of the “forest primeval.”
-As one of the first homes in what would become Lakeside, it was a landmark during the early days and the Sargents customarily kept a light burning all night during stormy weather as a beacon for ships approaching the Duluth harbor.
+When the Sargents—whom the newspaper described as “the General and his estimable lady and family”—held a party there in 1873, over two hundred people attended.
+The newspaper reported that groups arrived at “the tasteful grounds of the mansion, which are beautiful with lawns, croquet grounds, and serpentine walks [and were] ushered into a residence as palatial and gorgeous in the decorations and appurtenances as can be found in the eastern cities.”
+As one of the first homes east of Tischer’s Creek, it was a landmark during its early days and the Sargents customarily kept a light burning all night during stormy weather as a beacon for vessels approaching the Duluth harbor.
 In June 1876, twenty-seven steamers became stuck in the ice off the Lester River.
-Many crew members and passengers came ashore by jumping from ice floe to ice floe, and supposedly Mrs. Sargent — then already a widow—served over three hundred cups of coffee to those who took refuge in her home.
+Many crew members and passengers came ashore by jumping from ice floe to ice floe, and supposedly Mrs. Sargent served over three hundred cups of coffee to those who took refuge in her home.
 The house also provided a welcome respite for woodsmen returning late to Duluth from lumber camps along the North Shore.

 George Sargent continued to travel to Europe on Cooke’s behalf, dying unexpectedly in Germany in 1876.
 Mary Sargent stayed in their home until her death in 1896.
 Hotel owner W. A. McKay purchased the structure in 1915 and razed it to make room for another house, which still stands.
 Meanwhile the Sargents’ son William and his friends turned New London into Lakeside.